 FIND SOME BRASS HERE :

-The most important thing I want you to take away from this post is that you can easily create a feel in your home that speaks volumes by paying attention to details.
+We built these shelves above, ourselves.
+I am one lucky girl, my hubby is handy, so we can do this kind of thing quite inexpensively.
+Read all about this post here to see them in more detail.Transoms are a really beautiful element for any opening, window or doorway.
+They add architectural interest to any home and for a small investment, they add a lot of value.We added our kitchen shelving as well, which helped bring this corner up to another level.
+See this post here.The most important thing I want you to take away from this post, is that you can easily create a feel in your home that speaks volumes by paying attention to details.
 You may not like layers of pattern the way I do, but you can layer textures to create interest instead.
 These tips are a guide to nudge you toward stepping outside of your comfort zone and trying something different, like black doors and brass light fixtures.
-If that’s too bold for your taste, something as simple as propping up a statement mirror or adding a beautiful blue and white ginger jar somewhere can make a world of difference.
+If that’s too bold for your taste, something as simple as adding a beautiful blue and white ginger jar somewhere can make a world of difference.
 So tell me, would you use any of these style tips?
 Maybe you already do!
 I’d love to hear from you!

 GET THE LOOK OF MY FURNITURE HERE :

 **This post contains affiliate links, for your shopping convenience.
 While I make a small commission on purchases through my site, it’s no extra cost to you!